-- Ewing fills the vacancy left by Sherry Ann Mohan, who left Marcus last month and is set to join JPMorgan Chase in August as CFO for business banking.
+- Ewing fills the vacancy left by Sherry Ann Mohan, who announced last month she was leaving Marcus and is set to join JPMorgan Chase in August as CFO for business banking.

 This spring, it tapped Chantal Garcia as its chief operating officer and head of talent strategy; Scott Young as chief commercial officer; Abhinav Anand to become its top lending executive; and Marcos Rosenberg to lead deposits and investments in the U.S.